Effects of Medicine on the Body

 You can protect your body from the effects of medicine with a DNA test or uploading your DNA raw data from another testing company such as 23andMe, MyHeritage, etc. to Sequencing.com.

 The Medication and Drug Response Advanced Pharmacogenomics Analysis includes information about your risk of side effects with common medications as well as the risk of addiction to certain medications and illicit drugs.
-To learn more about this and see sample reports, click here.
+Click on the image below for more information.

 Storage is free, unlimited and private.
 You own your genetic data - we keep it safe and never sell or share it.